-- 3.87 There are a high number of very good quality trees on the site which should be retained where possible.
+- 3.92 There are a high number of very good quality trees on the site which should be retained where possible.
 The nature of the public open space should remain natural and open.
 Any significant built recreational facilities should be kept within the built development zone, not the public open space.
-The extent to which the development might impact on views would depend on the design detail and on tree and hedgerow retention. - 3.88 This site has limited biodiversity interest within it except for the potential for bats in the existing buildings for which further assessment is needed.
+The extent to which the development might impact on views would depend on the design detail and on tree and hedgerow retention. - 3.93 This site has limited biodiversity interest within it except for the potential for bats in the existing buildings for which further assessment is needed.
 However, the main issue to consider with this site is the proximity and relationship with Walmgate Stray.
 Walmgate Stray is a UK priority habitat for semi-improved grassland and is currently under higher level stewardship management.
-A large area of open space will be retained on the eastern edge of Imphal Barracks, however it is inevitable that people will also want to use the Stray.
+A large area of open space will be retained on the eastern edge of Imphal Barracks.
+However, it is inevitable that people will also want to use the Stray.
 The land is managed with stock which would cause conflict with people trying to access the area for recreation e.g. dog walkers.
 If it becomes unviable to graze the land and forces a change of management the value of the grassland would potentially deteriorate.
 Further hydrological work is required to assess the potential impact on the Stray and to the value of the grassland.
 The area and adjacent surrounds are also incredibly wet which contributes to the value of the UK priority habitat grassland on Walmgate stray and any changes to hydrology need to consider the impact on this.
-An Habitat Regulations Assessment will be required to accompany any proposals for this site. - 3.89 This site is inherently sustainable given its situation within the main built up area of York its relationship to the city centre and its proximity to shops and facilities in the Fulford Road area.
+A Habitat Regulations Assessment will be required to accompany any proposals for this site. - 3.94 This site is inherently sustainable given its situation within the main built up area of York its relationship to the city centre and its proximity to shops and facilities in the Fulford Road area.
 There are good existing pedestrian and cycle networks linking to the city centre and frequent bus services.
-However given the size and depth of the site it is likely that many areas of new housing will fall outside the recognised 400 metres walk distance to a bus stop.
+However, given the size and depth of the site it is likely that many areas of new housing will fall outside the recognised 400 metres walk distance to a bus stop.
+The developer must, therefore, demonstrate that all transport issues arising from the site individually and cumulatively with other sites that can be reasonably expected to impact on the transport network within the vicinity of the site have been addressed to ensure adequate sustainable transport provision at the site is achievable.
 This should be factored into site planning and the sustainable transport provision overall.